Kom people (Manipur)

 The Kom people are a Tibeto-Burmese tribe mainly found in the state of Manipur in the northeastern India.
-The Kom clans include Karong, Serto, Leivon, Mangte and Tellien.
+The Kom clans include Karong, Serto, Leivon, Mangte and Telien.
 They speak Kom natively, a Tibeto-Burman language, but also use Meitei language as their second language (L2) according to the Ethnologue.

 According to the 2001 Census of India, the population of Kom people is 14,602.